Cold-Bytes-Games/wwise-zig/README.md

-# wwise-zig - Zig and C bindings to Audiokinetic Wwise
+# wwise-zig - Zig bindings to Audiokinetic Wwise

 This package implement a native [Zig](https://ziglang.org/) binding for [Audiokinetic Wwise](https://www.audiokinetic.com/en/products/wwise).
-It also include a pure C binding.
+The included C binding is designed only to be used by the Zig binding.
+If you want to expand the C binding to be fully functional please submit any pull requests.

 Each function name has been renamed to fit the Zig coding style.
 It should be easy to map to the [Wwise SDK documentation](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=index.html).